 The consensus seems to be that the best folding bike is the Brompton.
-It’s certainly not the cheapest, but it folds neatly, it’s relatively light and it rides like an agile real bike.
+It’s not the cheapest (and certainly not the most expensive either).
+It folds neatly, it’s relatively light and it rides like an agile real bike.
 Could it get even better if it were electric?

 Nano Electric Bikes in Leamingtom Spa (and Marlborough) is a small company that specialises in electrifying Bromptons.
 They sell kits for home-fitting, will install for you on your existing Brompton or they’ll order a new Brompton for you and electrify it.